Blackie Lawless: Career

 Lawless began his career in music playing with bands such as Black Rabbit and Orfax Rainbow.
 In 1975, after Johnny Thunders left the glam rock band New York Dolls in the middle of a tour of Florida, the band started auditioning for guitarists.
 Lawless was hired but only stayed for the remainder of the tour.

 After the tour, he went to California with bassist Arthur Kane and helped found Killer Kane.
 At that time, Lawless' stage name was "Blackie Goozeman" as stated on the back of Killer Kane's only EP.
 About a year later Kane returned to New York City but Lawless decided to stay in West Los Angeles.
 In 1976, he formed Sister, which also featured future W.A.S.P. guitarist Randy Piper.
 Around 1978, a new lineup was assembled which included Nikki Sixx as bassist and Lizzie Grey on guitar.
 Later, Chris Holmes joined.

 Lawless later formed a band called Circus Circus in 1979, with Piper again appearing in the lineup.
 In 1981, following Circus Circus' failure, Lawless joined Lizzie Grey and Nikki Sixx's band London, with whom he played a few gigs and recorded two songs as demos, though by this time Sixx had already departed to form Mötley Crüe.
 In 1982, Lawless switched to bass after firing original member, Rik Fox.
 The lineup was completed with Chris Holmes on lead guitar and Tony Richards on drums.

 W.A.S.P.

 W.A.S.P. underwent numerous lineup changes, with Lawless being the last remaining original member and chief songwriter.
+In a 1983 interview, Lawless described W.A.S.P.'s stage theatrics as deliberate sensationalism rather than an endorsement of violence: "Just because we put a woman on a rack doesn't mean we're advocating violence against women...
+What W.A.S.P. is about is reaction and controversy, and as long as we get that I don't care what they say about us."
+He rejected the suggestion that the band's visual spectacle came at the expense of musicianship: "You can't bullshit a 15 year old kid...
+You may have the best visual effects in the world but if the music doesn't hold up, you're going to have 'phoney' written all over your face."

+Explaining his approach to filling the band's bass vacancy after his own move to guitar, Lawless said he looked for a balance of "attitude and ability": "You can't have one without the other.
+Attitude without ability is punk rock.
+Or rap music...
+There's a place for that, too.
+But not in kick-ass rock & roll."
+He selected former King Kobra bassist Johnny Rod for the role.

 Many of his songs tend to deal with religious or apocalyptic themes, due to his Christian upbringing.
 Lawless has stated in interviews that he has returned to the Christian faith and considers himself a born-again Christian.